FrancescaPeru/project-site/report.md

 ![Construct](assets/images/Construct.png)

-## 3. Immovable Cultural Property _Basilica di San Petronio_
+## 3. Immovable Cultural Property _Basilica di Santa Maria dei Servi_

 ### Step 1

-For the second topic we chose the _Basilica di San Petronio_.
+For the second topic we started from _Basilica di San Petronio_.
 We ran a query in order to find it on ArCo:

 ```js
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>